advithialva/lungiq/README.md

 <img src="static/logo.png" alt="Your Logo" width="200%" height="200%">
 </td>
 <td>
-<b><i>Luniq is an innovative web-based platform designed to analyze X-ray images and predict whether a person is suffering from pneumonia, COVID-19, or is in a normal condition.
+<b><i>LungIQ is an innovative web-based platform designed to analyze X-ray images and predict whether a person is suffering from pneumonia, COVID-19, or is in a normal condition.
 Leveraging the power of deep learning and CNN-based models, Luniq delivers fast, reliable, and accurate results to assist healthcare professionals and individuals in early detection and diagnosis of lung diseases.</b>
 </td>
 </tr>
 </table>